-Percutaneous valvuloplasty – the first modality to restore insufficient veins without surgery
+Percutaneous valvuloplasty – the first method to restore insufficient veins without surgery

 Almost all surgical or endovenous vein treatments are destructive.
-In the last decade, there was only one exception: Extraluminal stenting.
-This means to fix enlarged valve zones to a regular diameter surgically by use of tissue cuffs or coats, surrounding the vein like a corsett).
-The idea of a totally vein-preserving treatment is fascinating.
-It seems to help patients in early stages of vein insuffiency, or such with arterial problems (preserving veins for potential bypass).
-However, extraluminal stenting is open surgery with all surgery-related risks (wound infection, tissue damage), furthermore requiring general anaesthesia .
+In the last decade, there was only one exception: extraluminal stenting.
+This means fixing enlarged valve zones to a regular diameter surgically by use of tissue cuffs or coats, surrounding the vein like a corset).
+The idea of a complete vein-preserving treatment is fascinating.
+It seems to help patients in early stages of vein insuffiency, or those with arterial problems (preserving veins for potential bypass).
+However, extraluminal stenting is open surgery with all the associated surgery-related risks (wound infection, tissue damage), furthermore requiring general anesthesia.

-Based on the encouraging results of extraluminal stenting, all based on low level ultrasound diagnosis of former generations, we developed a method to shape dilated vein valve zones by injections with hyaluronan.
-A few cases with exceptional indications could be done in 2013, proving feasibility and safety (UIP Poster Prize, Boston 2013).
+Based on the encouraging results from extraluminal stenting, all based on low level ultrasound diagnosis of former generations, we developed a method to shape dilated vein valve zones by injections with hyaluronan.
+A few cases with exceptional indications were completed in 2013, proving feasibility and safety (UIP Poster Prize, Boston 2013).
 Further tests 2014-2016 have shown which kind of hyaluronan (viscosity, particle size) is the most suitable for this purpose.

-A final approval study will be started at the end of 2017.
+A final approval study took place at the end of 2017.

 Ragg JC in: Charing Cross Symposium Book 2017 BIBA Medical

 Ragg JC.
 Percutaneous valvuloplasty by injection of hyaluronan gel